ferrocyante/vyang/README.md

 ### 2. Move Window Controls to the Left
 - type `about:config` in your url bar and go to advanced preferences.
 - Toggle `zen.view.experimental-force-window-controls-left` to `true`.
+- this will require a restart of browser to take effect

 ### 3. Set Density to Touch
 - Right-click on the menu bar and select **Customize Toolbar**.